lyleresnick/CleanTDDReportTableDemo/README.md

 This demonstation app shows how Test Driven Development (TDD) can be applied to write even cleaner code than would be written without TDD.
 Note that the tests are co-located with the objects that they test.

-Besides the addition of tests, this is demo is a slight refactoring of CleanReportTableDemo due to the application of TDD.
+Besides the addition of tests, this demo presents a slight refactoring of CleanReportTableDemo due to the application of TDD.

 Testing a ViewController is normally pretty complicated.
 The use of VIPER makes testing a view controller very straightforward.